HumanSignal/label-studio/web/README.md

 - Grid and list view to easily explore your datasets
 - Customizable data representation: select what data you want to see and how to show it
-- Easily slice your datasates with filters for more precise exploration
+- Easily slice your datasets with filters for more precise exploration
 - Deep integration with Label Studio Frontend

 ### Under the hood